 Here’s why a package room is better than a package locker:

 - Greater flexibility: Package lockers are limited to the size of their compartments.
 You will still have to manage oversized packages yourself or find an alternative solution until residents can pick them up.

 - Make use of existing space: To install a package locker, you’ll need to create a large, open space in a communal area that is convenient for your residents — which might take up more space than you’d like.
 But package rooms make use of existing space — you can turn an unused office or storage closet into your package room.

 - More affordable: Package lockers are expensive.
 Be prepared to spend tens of thousands of dollars on the locker hardware, plus ongoing software fees and maintenance costs.
 With a package room, all you need is a video intercom to manage access to the room.

 Watch how ButterflyMX’s package room works:

 Comparison of Parcel Pending package lockers with ButterflyMX package room

-First, a package locker system can take up a lot of space.
-You must find a place in your building that is convenient for residents to access and large enough to fit bulky lockers.
+First, a package locker system may take up a lot of space.
+You must find a place in your propertythat is convenient for residents to access and large enough to fit bulky lockers.
 In addition, the package locker compartments are limited in size, unable to accommodate odd-shaped packages or larger deliveries such as furniture and appliances.
 If residents do receive an oversized package, the tenant may have to visit the on-site management office or the local distribution center.
-This creates a huge inconvenience for residents.
+This could create a huge inconvenience for residents.

 It’s also crucial to consider that many couriers don’t bother using package lockers because of the hassle they create.
 Some couriers may just leave packages in the lobby or with staff to deal with, which defeats the purpose of the package lockers entirely.
 Package rooms are a simpler option for delivery people to use because they don’t have to spend time putting every package in individual lockers.